-- students in a school-based program will work with their teachers to develop a transition plan - students in a Durham Alternative Education program will receive the support of their teachers to assist them with registration at their home school or will be referred to other programs as required - S.A.L. students on individualized programs will be assisted by the facilitator to return to their home school or offered support to access other programs as required - in some instances, students failing to comply with their S.A.L. program expectations will be directed to return to their home school - at any time, students and parents may decide to return to the regular program at their home school
+- students in a school-based program will work with their teachers to develop a transition plan - students in the Community Based Learning program will receive the support of their teachers to assist them with registration at their home school or will be referred to other programs as required - S.A.L. students on individualized programs will be assisted by the facilitator to return to their home school or offered support to access other programs as required - in some instances, students who do not comply with their S.A.L. program expectations will be directed to return to their home school - at any time, students and parents may decide to return to the regular program at their home school